-- Identified funding sources and relevant incentives to serve as baseline resources for the EVRP - Identified different funding sources available and their target recipients - Organized funding resources into three categories based on the role that FCOG would serve to maximize impact
+- Identified funding sources and relevant incentives to serve as baseline resources for the EVRP - Identified different funding sources available and their target recipients - Organized funding resources into three categories based on the role that FCOG would serve to maximize impact.

-Action: Information.
-The Committee may provide additional direction at its discretion.
+Action: Information only.
+The Policy Board may provide additional direction at its discretion.